TomKeddie/prj-supercon2019/badge-mechanical/README.md

 ## Badge Plate

 This plate was designed to go underneath the board.
 It has battery holes, it's not clear if they're big enough.
 The openscad source and a dxf file for laser cutting are included.
-Use thick acrylic as the pieces around the battery are tight.
+Use thick acrylic as the pieces around the battery are thin.
 It is designed to sit on a table with rubber feet under it.
 It could be adapted to cover the front with button holes if being handheld was preferred.
 I have no badge it is untested.